rpnesseling/tdft/README.md

 Formulas and code are my ownership.
 Do not copy without my permission.
 Only me.
+For use please contact rpnesseling@gmail.com or rubenesseling@pm.me
+Phone is +31648160614
-For use please contact rpnesseling@gmail.com Experimenting is fine, but not for profit.
+Experimenting is fine, but not for profit.

 If you've been scammed also mail me with the details. there are no intermediate sellers.

+edit: I seem to be under virtual boycot and a LOT of people cannot contact me at all.
+No idea what to do here!
+Sorry for not responding